When autumn arrives…

 We got to the Jenne farm around 0645 and I got in line.
-You see dawn is the classic shot that all photographers want to have.
-As I already have an article written on the Jenne farm please click and you can see my shots of dawn there.
+You see, dawn is the time that the classic shot happens that all photographers want to capture.
+As I already have an article written on the Jenne farm please click and you can see my shots of an amazing dawn there.
 We only stayed until 0740 and we hit the road in search of covered bridges.
 Lisa had the Vermont gazetteer out and was plotting our course.

 The Bowers covered bridge (8:14 AM)

-The Bowers covered bridge was probably renovated in either 2013 or early 2014 as the would hasn’t faded to a grey patina that I like to see in my covered bridges.
+The Bowers covered bridge was probably renovated in either 2013 or early 2014 as the wood hasn’t faded to a grey patina that I like to see in my covered bridges.

 Cornish Windsor covered bridge (8:50 AM)